• Menu

 The main feature of this haircut is the long front hair that should look very greased and sleek and the rest of the hair short and shaved for a contrast.

-The Shag or shaggy haircuts are the epitome of layered haircuts and have been around since the 80’s.
-This one bellow is a very nice, short fringed one but there are also longer versions, such as the ones of the Gun’s and Roses band members.
+The Shaggy or shag haircuts are the epitome of layered haircuts for men and have been around since the 80s.
+This one below is a very nice, short-fringed one but there are also longer versions, such as the ones of the Guns and Roses band members.

 Source